 About Quarter Sawn White Oak

 Quarter Sawn White Oak is the same species as White Oak but the wood has been cut from the log at a different angle (quartered).
-It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking figure running perpendicular to the grain.
+It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking pattern that runs perpendicular to the grain.